 If you’re looking to hire a Tillamook Bay fishing guide or fishing charter, you can click here.

-If you hire a Tillamook Bay fishing charter, you’ll want to book a hotel in Garibaldi.
-The Garibaldi Inn at the Bay, Harborview Inn & RV Park, and The Hotel Garibaldi are all good options.
+If you hire a Tillamook Bay fishing charter or fishing guide, you’ might want to book a hotel in Garibaldi.

 Garibaldi Inn at the Bay: 227 Garibaldi Ave., Garibaldi, OR 97118.
 Phone: 503-322-2552